What is postnatal depression?

 Having a baby is usually thought of as a happy time.
 However, as a new mother, you may not necessarily feel this straight away.

 You may go through a brief period of feeling emotional and tearful – known as the ‘baby blues’.
 It usually starts 3-10 days after giving birth and affects around 85 percent of new mothers.
 It is so common that it is considered normal.
 New fathers may also feel it.
-And, although having the baby blues may be distressing, it’s important to be aware that it doesn’t last long – usually only a few days – and is generally quite manageable.
+And, although having the baby blues may be distressing, it is important to be aware that it does not last long – usually only a few days – and is generally quite manageable.

 However, around 10-15 percent of new mothers develop a much deeper and longer-term depression known as postnatal depression (PND).

 It usually develops within six weeks of giving birth and can come on gradually or all of a sudden.
 It can range from being relatively mild to very severe.